lilys-unicorns/lilys-unicorns.github.io/README.md

 # Background image (optional)
 background:
-  image: "background.png"  # Image filename (put in same directory as main.py)
+  image: "background.png"  # Image filename (put in assets/backgrounds/ directory)
   # Set to null or omit this section if no background image

 unicorns: